pulumi/pulumi-hugo/themes/default/content/blog/property-search/index.md

 # and please remove these comments before submitting for review.
 ---

-When we launched Resource Search for Pulumi Cloud in April we extended the capability of Pulumi Cloud beyond just managing infrastructure as code to managing your cloud footprint.
-Today, I'm excited to announce that we are taking this a step further and exposing a much larger set of data to search over: resource properties.
-Pulumi Property Search enables you to search on a wide array of resource properties, everything from instance type, to database version, to region and availability zone to if resources are open to the internet.
+When we launched [Resource Search for Pulumi Cloud](/blog/pulumi-insights) in April we extended the capability of Pulumi Cloud beyond just managing infrastructure as code to managing your cloud footprint.
+Today, we're excited to announce that we are taking this a step further and exposing a much larger set of data to search over: resource properties.
+Pulumi Property Search enables you to search on a wide array of resource properties, everything from instance type, to database version, to region and availability zone, to if resources are open to the internet.

+<!--more-->

 Property Search is applicable across all cloud resources, whether they reside in AWS, Google Cloud, Azure, or any other provider.
 Pulumi Cloud Resource Search is available on the Enterprise and Business Critical editions of Pulumi Cloud.

-<!--more-->

-### See it in action!
+### See it in action

 ![Searching on resource properties in the Pulumi Cloud console](properties.gif)